harness/developer-hub/tutorials/platform/customize-delegate.md

 ![aws cli step](./static/customizing-delegate/aws_cli_script.png)

-Let’s add the shell script as a step just like how we added Git.
+Let’s add the shell script as a step the same way we added Git.

 In the script, add the command `aws –version`
 ![aws cli version check](./static/customizing-delegate/aws_version.png)